 Tips to prevent your child from drowning

-Dr. Robert Baron, MD, is an emergency physician at Banner Good Samaritan Medical Center.
-For more information on this topic, talk with your doctor or call
+Dr. Robert Baron, MD, is an emergency physician at Banner – University Medical Center Phoenix.
+For more information on this topic, talk with your doctor or call (602) 230-2273 (CARE).

 Question: What steps can I take to keep my kids safe around water?